-I love listening to productivity and growth podcasts and reading time-management and self-help books.
-I love many of their tips and strive to implement many of them on a daily basis.
+I enjoy listening to productivity and growth podcasts and reading time-management and self-help books.
 We must be careful, though, that productivity and efficiency remain means and never goals.
-Oliver Burkeman correcting cautions us: (Full Read) But the modern … Continue reading Why Time Management may be ruining our lives?
+Oliver Burkeman correctly cautions us: (Full Read) But the modern zeal for personal productivity, rooted in Taylor’s philosophy of efficiency, takes things several significant steps further.
+If … Continue reading Why Time Management may be ruining our lives?

 How to not be wrong.
 The power of mathematical thinking by Jordan Ellenberg is a masterful work that reviews a number of critical math concepts.
 As collecting and storing data becomes easier and cheaper, executives and managers are spending more time studying data to make decisions.
 They are are also learning data's limitations.
 One key … Continue reading Book Review: How to not be wrong the power of mathematical thinking